 The X-T4 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Fujifilm X-T4 Manual.
+Further information on the features and operation of the 70D and X-T4 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Fujifilm X-T4 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Fujifilm X-T4?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 70D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.